itsme-swe/backend-learn-nodejs-may2025/Project_DevTinder/Project_DevTinder_Frontend/devTinder-frontend/README.md

 - Get the feed and add feed in the redux store
 - Build the UserCard on feed page
 - Build EditProfile page -- Create another component **EditProfile.jsx**
+- Build functionality for notification or toast after editing the profile by using DaisyUI inside **EditProfile.jsx**
 - Creating login page